xyproto/easy/README.md

 # Chill

-Chill is the `ionice` utility (from util-linux), ported to Go.
-It's a drop-in replacement.

-It can be used for not letting applications use too much of the disk or network capacity.
+Chill implements the functionality of both `nice` and `ionice`.

+It's also a drop-in replacement for `ionice` (from util-linux).

+* Chill started out as a port of `ionice` to Go, but more functionality has been added since then.
-This many be useful for running ie. Zoom or Chromium on desktop Linux.
+* Chill many be useful for running ie. Zoom or Chromium on desktop Linux, with a lower I/O priority.

-It can also be used to give applications increased I/O priority.
+* Chill can also be used to give applications increased I/O priority or niceness.

-Also, being able to launch programs like `nice chill chromium` is just more fun.
+* Starting programs with `chill` is just more fun.

 ## Differences from `ionice`

+These flags are for adjusting the process niceness (from `nice` not `ionice`):

-* `-a` can be used to also set the process niceness to 10 (same as `nice COMMAND`).
+* `-N` or `--nice` can be used to set the process niceness to 10 (same as `nice COMMAND`).
+* `-s` or `--setnice` can be used to set the process niceness.
+* `-a` or `--adjustment` can be used to adjust the process niceness by the given offset.

 ## Related projects

+* `ionice` from util-linux.
+* `nice` from coreutils.
 * [ion](https://github.com/xyproto/ion) is a fork of `ionice`, in 326 lines of C.
 * [gionice](https://github.com/xyproto/gionice) is a Go module where the core functionality of the `ionice` utility has been ported to Go.

-`chill` uses the [`gionice`](https://github.com/xyproto/gionice) Go module.

 ## Why

-This port exists mainly because I wanted to have a Go module for changing the I/O priority of servers written in Go.
+This port exists mainly because I wanted to have a [Go module](https://github.com/xyproto/gionice) for changing the I/O priority of servers written in Go.
 It was relatively easy to add a port of the `ionice` utility as well, once that was done.

-The Go executable is slightly larger than one produced in C, but might provide additional memory safety.

 ## Requirements

+* A recent Go compiler.
-Just Go and Linux.
+* Linux.

 ## Build